rsharankova/TimeBasedScan/README.md

 Files in directory:
  - scanner.py: device scanner class.
 Contains acsys-python based loops for setting & reading ACNET devices
- - GUI.py: simple GUI that generates sinewave patterns for device ramps and calls on scanner class functions to execute the scan
+ - GUI.py: GUI with 3 tabs.
+    1) Data Record: can record scan data or just N measurementw without setting.
+Generates sinewave patterns for device ramps and calls on scanner class functions to execute the scan
+    2) Response: Generates a response matrix from past recorded data
+    3) Correction: Compare a longitudinal trajectory to some reference.
+Apply changes to cavity settings based on response matrix
  - Reading_devices_xxx.csv: collection of Linac devices to be read out and saved
  - run_scanner.py: command line execution of scanner class functions
- - analysis.py: data analysis scripts.
-To be implemented.
+ - functions.py: data analysis functions.

 How to run a scan with the GUI:
 1) Fill in the following fields: